 Did you know Wisconsin is the leading producer of cranberries in the world?
-More than half of the world's supply of cranberries are grown on 250 Wisconsin family farms.
+More than half of the world's supply of cranberries is grown on some 250 Wisconsin family farms.
 Cranberries are Wisconsin's No. 1 fruit crop, generating nearly \$1 billion in economic revenue and supporting 4,000 jobs.